siderolabs/talos/website/content/v1.8/reference/configuration/network/kubespanendpointsconfig.md

 ---
-description: KubespanEndpoints is a config document to configure KubeSpan endpoints.
+description: KubeSpanEndpointsConfig is a config document to configure KubeSpan endpoints.
-title: KubespanEndpoints
+title: KubeSpanEndpointsConfig
 ---

 <!-- markdownlint-disable -->